pineapplemachine/PyDwarf/tutorial.md

 * `-v` or `--verbose`: Sets the logging level for standard output to `DEBUG`.
 (By default, fully verbose logs are written to the `logs/` directory regardless of this flag.)
 * `--log`: Specifies the log file path.
 * `--list`: Lists registered scripts in alphabetical order.
+* `--meta`: When given names of scripts as arguments, shows each script's metadata in a readable format.
+When given no arguments, metadata for all registered scripts is displayed.
 * `-h` or `--help`: Shows a summary of each argument's purpose.

 The arguments include `-i` or `--input`, `-o` or `--output`, `-b` or `--backup`, `-ver` or `--version`, which behave identically to their `config.json` or `config.py` counterparts.
 Additional arguments are `-s` or `--scripts`, which is a list of scripts just the same except with support only for strings (not for dicts), and `-c` or `--config`, which can be used to specify a json file to read as configuration.